olmadsen/beta-system/README.md

-This reposotory contains **The Mjølner Beta System**, which consists of a compiler for Beta, a library of Beta patterns, and an SDE.
+This repository contains **The Mjølner Beta System** (MBS), which consists of a compiler for Beta, a library of Beta patterns, and an SDE.

-In addition, it contains **The qBeta System,** which consists of a compiler for qbeta, a library of qBeta objects and an SDE for qBeta.
+In addition, it contains **The qBeta System,** which consists of a compiler for qBeta, a library of qBeta objects and an SDE for qBeta.

 **Beta** was developed by Bent Bruun Kristensen, Ole Lehrmann Madsen, Birger Møller-Pedersen and Kristen Nygaard.
 Here are some references:
 1. B.B.
-Kristensen, O.L Madsen, B. Møller-Pedersen, K. Nygaard, Abstraction Mechanisms in the Beta Programming Language, POPL 1983.
+Kristensen, O.L Madsen, B. Møller-Pedersen, K. Nygaard: _Abstraction Mechanisms in the Beta Programming Language_, POPL 1983.
-2. O.L Madsen, B. Møller-Pedersen, K. Nygaard, Object-Oriented Programming in the Beta Programming Language, ACM, Addison Wesley, 1993.
+2. O.L Madsen, B. Møller-Pedersen, K. Nygaard, _Object-Oriented Programming in the Beta Programming Language_, ACM, Addison Wesley, 1993.
 Out of print, but a PDF-file is available in this repository.
-3. B. B. Kristensen, O.L Madsen, B. Møller-Pedersen, The When, Why and Why not of the Beta Programming Language, ACM SIGPLAN conference on History of Programming Languages (HOPL 2007) - San Diego, USA.
+3. B. B. Kristensen, O.L Madsen, B. Møller-Pedersen: _The When, Why and Why not of the Beta Programming Language_, ACM SIGPLAN conference on History of Programming Languages (HOPL 2007) - San Diego, USA.

+The first Beta compiler was developed at Aarhus University.
+This was followed the Nordic Mjølner Project where the SDE was developed and the compiler was further developed.
+After completion of The Mjølner Project the devlopment was continuet at Mjølner Informatics LtD. and Aarhus University.
+As of today ownership of MBS is at Aarhus University, but only minor changes have been made for some time.
+The results of the Mjølner Project are documented in:

+1. Jørgen Lindeskov Knudsen, Mads Løfgren, Boris Magnussen, Ole Lehrmann Madsen (eds.): _Object-oriented Environments: The Mjølner Approach_,  Prentice Hall, 1994.

-The MJølner Beta System was originally developed as part of the Nordic Mjølner Project and afterwards by Mjølner Informatics LtD. and Aarhs University.
-The following people took part in the development, Peter Andersen, Lars Bak, Flemming Gram Kristensen, Michael Christensen, Eric Corry, Mads Brøgger Enevoldsen, Kim Falk, Morten Grouleff, Jørgen Lindskov Knudsen, Stephan Erbs Korsholm, Michael Lassen, Ole Lehrmann Madsen, Claus Nørgard, Elmer Sandvad, Lennert Sloth,
-+++ to be completed.
+The following people have taken part in the development of MBS: Peter Andersen, Lars Bak, Flemming Gram Kristensen, Michael Christensen, Eric Corry, Mads Brøgger Enevoldsen, Kim Falk, Morten Grouleff, Jørgen Lindskov Knudsen, Stephan Erbs Korsholm, Michael Lassen, Ole Lehrmann Madsen, Claus Nørgard, Elmer Sandvad, Lennert Sloth, +++ to be completed.

-1. Object-oriented Environments: The Mjølner Approach, Jørgen Lindeskov Knudsen, Mads Løfgren, Boris Magnussen, Ole Lehrmann Madsen (eds.), Prentice Hall, 1994.

-**qBeta** is a relatively new language developed by Ole Lehrmann Madsen and derived from Beta.
+**qBeta** is a relatively new language derived from Beta developed by Ole Lehrmann Madsen.
 Birger Møller-Pedersen has (and is) an importat contributor and Henry Michael Lassen is a key person in the development of the SDE.

 # Installing The Mjølner Beta System
-In this Section, we describe how to install The Mjølner Beta System (MBS) from GitHub.
+In this Section, we describe how to install MBS from GitHub.
 MBS used to run on a number of platforms, including Linux, Mac, Windows, SUN, and others.
 MBS is currently only running on Windows 11 and Ubuntu-32.
 Attempts have been made to make Beta run on Ubuntu-64 and MacOs, but so far this has not succeeded.

-To gain access to the GitHub repository, mail to ```olm@cs.au.dk``` to be added as a collaborator.
+To gain access to the GitHub repository, mail to `olm@cs.au.dk` to be added as a collaborator.
 We plan to make the repository public.

 R5.5 is the newest version of MBS.